Some time ago I had a chance to interview a great artificial intelligence researcher and Chief AI Scientist in Lindera, Arash Azhand.

 When I compare it to other industry companies and to my time at the university, I would say that data science at Lindera is much more research-centered than in other companies.
 That means that we usually don’t have the technology or what is behind the technology right from the start.
 Before that, we have to find out what is out there, we have to read the publication to research the forefront of research and try to extract the knowledge important for us.
 And then decide which part of this is usable for us, and how we could develop it in our systems.

 What was your path to this moment?
 How did you become a data scientist and eventually, a chief researcher?

 My background is in physics.
 I would say my interest in physics started from my curiosity to understand nature, to understand what are the hidden causes of natural phenomena.
 And just before I started to study, I was very interested in universe and cosmology.
 I read a lot of books back at school about cosmology and wanted to go to astrophysics.
-This was my early, let’s say love.
-And eventually I started to study physics.
-This was very good step because we had a very nice astrophysics department and also very nice professor.
+This was my early, let’s say, love.
+And eventually, I started to study physics.
+This was a very good step because we had a very nice astrophysics department and also a very nice professor.
 We just did the studies from a very philosophical standpoint.
-And this is also what was very interesting for me.
+And this is also what was very interesting to me.